ZiyiDuan/ZiyiDuan.github.io/source/about/index.md

 >* How do we use working memory to guide our behaviors?

-My research combines psychophysics, eye-tracking, neuroimage (EEG, fMRI), machine learning, and computational modeling to explore these exciting research questions.
+My research combines psychophysics, eye-tracking, neuroimage (fMRI, EEG), machine learning, and computational modeling.
 I especially enjoy foraging scientific innovation by designing new experimental approaches and combining up-to-date techniques.
-I also want to contribute to clinical applications in mental and brain disorders.
+Moreover, I hope to contribute to clinical applications in mental and brain disorders.

 &nbsp;

-If you want to know more about my research, please see **[Research](/research)** and my **[CV](https://docs.google.com/document/d/1TJdox0sSVh5sWYU8Gy4Vu34LtOKBbrN0pcIrhLedxMU/edit?usp=sharing)**.
+If you want to know more about my research, please see **[Research](/research)** and my **[CV](https://docs.google.com/document/d/1k58mSf4gRsOJBmFiCuKN0xaoHC--m2jIXktMbmoVUY0/edit?usp=sharing)**.

 &nbsp;